Tequesta: Miami Circle

 The Miami Circle is located on the site of a known Tequesta village south of the mouth of the Miami River (probably the town of Tequesta).
 It consists of 24 large holes or basins, and many smaller holes, which have been cut into bedrock.
 Together these holes form a circle approximately 38 feet in diameter.
 Other arrangements of holes are apparent as well.
 It is possible that these were just from a septic tank.
 The holes may simply be remnants of the drain field from the 1950s.
-The Circle was discovered during an archeological survey of a site being cleared for construction of a high-rise building.
+The circle was discovered during an archeological survey of a site being cleared for construction of a high-rise building.
 Charcoal samples collected in the circle have been radiocarbon-dated to approximately 100 CE, 1,900 years ago.
 Radiocarbon-dating of sea shells eaten at the site date back as far as 730 BCE, and suggest a permanent settlement was established here more than 2,700 years ago.
 The circle is on the south side of the Miami River.
 Recent archaeological work has found a larger Tequesta site on the north side of the river that likely existed concurrently with the Miami Circle.
 Remnants of a sea turtle, a shark, and a dolphin have also been found at the site.
 They appear to be more recent, placed sometime after the circle would have been in use.
+In 1999, anthropologist and archaeologist Jerald T. Milanich, a specialist in the cultures of pre-Columbian Southeastern U.S. native peoples, wrote an article about the Miami Circle which was published in Archaeology.
+In the article, Milanich expresses skepticism concerning archaeologist Robert S. Carr's report that the post holes were used to anchor posts for a circular building erected by Indians 1,000 or even 2,000 years ago.
+Milanich's article caused some controversy, but he advised caution regarding Carr's interpretation of the holes' purpose, especially in light of the attendant hype generated in the local media, and suggested steps that should be taken to investigate the matter further.